 Let’s understand each one of them and their accounting treatments separately.

 As the name suggests, these securities are held till maturity and are not meant for trade.
-The primary objective to invest in these securities is the protection against the interest rate fluctuation.
-Usually, government debts and corporate bonds are securities that are held-to-maturity.
+The primary objective of investing in these securities is the protection against interest rate fluctuation.
+Usually, government debts and corporate bonds are securities that are held to maturity.

-Talking of its accounting treatment, one must record these securities at original purchase cost.
-Meaning, the value of such securities remains the same in the Balance Sheet from one accounting period to another.
+Talking of its accounting treatment, one must record these securities at the original purchase cost.
+Meaning that the value of such securities remains the same on the Balance Sheet from one accounting period to another.
 One must also consider the profit or loss from the fluctuation in the interest rate at the time of maturity.

 Available for Sale Securities

 Investors or companies primarily deal in such securities to fend off some portion of the risk in their investment portfolio.
-The main intention behind purchasing such securities is not to sell them for the short term gains.
+The main intention behind purchasing such securities is not to sell them for short-term gains.

-Investors usually want to keep their portfolio as diversified as possible.
+Investors usually want to keep their portfolios as diversified as possible.
 A diversified portfolio ensures that the capital is safe in case of a downturn in one industry.
-Contrary to the belief, one can hold available-for-sale-securities for long-term gain as well.
+Contrary to the belief, one can hold available-for-sale-securities for long-term gain.